-From our mid-northern latitudes, this intriguing star in the constellation Lyra the Harp shines for all least part of the night all year round.
-Epsilon Lyrae graces the nighttime from dusk till dawn on summer nights, and is high overhead on autumn evenings.
-In winter, this star appears in the northwest sky after dusk, and then in the northeast sky before dawn.
-When spring arrives in March, Epsilon Lyrae rises before midnight, then shines for rest of the night.
+From our mid-northern latitudes, Epsilon Lyrae and its constellation Lyra the Harp shine for at least part of the night all year round.
+Epsilon Lyrae graces the nighttime from dusk until dawn on Northern Hemisphere summer nights.
+It’s high overhead on northern autumn evenings.
+In northern winter, this star appears both in the northwest sky after dusk, and then in the northeast sky before dawn.
+When northern spring arrives in March, Epsilon Lyrae rises before midnight, then shines for rest of the night.

+Science of a Double Double star.
 Although Vega and Epsilon Lyrae look like they’re close together in space, they really aren’t.
 These stars only reside along the same line of sight.
-Astronomers have determined that Vega is some 25 light-years, whereas Epsilon is over 6 times farther, at about 160 light-years away.
-The two stars of Epsilon Lyrae that you see with binoculars are thought to be 10,000 times the sun/Earth distance apart, and probably take at least a half a million years to revolve around each other.
-The component binaries visible through the telescope are much closer together, and are believed to circle each other in periods of about 1,000 years.
+Astronomers have determined that Vega is some 25 light-years, whereas Epsilon is over six times farther, at about 160 light-years away.

 Epsilon Lyrae’s position is RA: 18h 44m 18.5s, dec: +39° 40′ 12.4″